 We had a good time roaming the Canadian Maritimes.
 Stay tuned for part two of “Our Canadian Adventure”, coming soon.

 When we started thinking about our travel plans for the summer of 2017 we immediately thought of New England.
-New York has been our lifelong residence yet we never really explored the northeast.
+We never really explored the northeast.
 We decided it was the perfect time to meander around New England and the eastern provinces of Canada.

-Alex finally got to hike up the mountain on our final day of the stay.
+Our son finally got to hike up the mountain on our final day of the stay.
 The weather was still foggy but it improved enough for him to walk the trail.
 We dropped him off at the base and two hours later he appeared at the summit.
 We were glad he made the climb.
-We drove back to the campground and the boys packed up and headed off on their eight hour drive home.
-We all had a great time and it was wonderful having our three sons with us.
-We broke camp the following morning to continue our journey through New England and Canada.
+We drove back to the campground and they packed up and headed off on their eight hour drive home.
+We all had a great time and it was wonderful having our children with us.
+Dee and I broke camp the following morning to continue our journey through New England and Canada.

 We are back on the road continuing our journey after spending a beautiful winter in the Florida Keys .
 Upon leaving our friends behind in Islamorada Florida we headed up to Okeechobee for the spring Tiffin Allegro Club rally.
 We had a good time and enjoyed the seminars.
 It was fun looking at all the new Tiffin motorhomes on display.
 It takes a lot of self-control to just look and not sign and drive away with a brand new ride.